ROSE 0.11.145.147

 Normally, documentation for a group of switches is sorted according to the switche's preferredName.
 Specifying a docKey string causes that string to be used instead of the switch names.
 The key string itself never appears in any documentation.

-Definition at line 2194 of file util/Sawyer/CommandLine.h.
+Definition at line 2194 of file Sawyer/CommandLine.h.

-Switch& Sawyer::CommandLine::Switch::hidden ( bool b)
+Switch & Sawyer::CommandLine::Switch::hidden ( bool b)

 inline